Robovison/RoboVision_Robot/project_documentation/handover_documentation/Robovision.md

 After some time and some more experiencing with OpenCV, the team realized that a machine learning algorithm is needed in order to build and train a model to recognize different types of items.

 ### OpenCV with newer GPUs (3080)
-Our team experimented in using OpenCV with a newer video card, Nvidia 3080.
+Our team also experimented in using OpenCV with a newer video card, Nvidia 3080.
 It worked, we were able to use the library to do basic object detection.
 The installation guide can be found [here](https://github.com/Robovison/RoboVision_Robot/blob/documentation/handover/project_documentation/handover_documentation/installation_opencv_newGPU.md).

 ## Machine learning algorithms